kip2/migrate/README.md

 # Prerequisites

-- This application assumes the use of MySQL.
+- This application assumes the use of MySQL and PostgreSQL.
 - Database configuration is done through a .env file.
 - The application is not distributed as a binary file, so you will need to build it in your environment.